 In accordance with the Labor Agreement effective October 1, 2021, the Plan was amended to increase the retirement benefit to \$68 per month for each year of credited service for employees who retire on or after October 1, 2023.

-The impact of this benefit increase was reflected in the actuarially determined total pension liability for the December 31, 2021 measurement period, and resulted in an increase of the total pension liability by approximately \$5.2 million.
+Effective October 1, 2022, and through the Plan Amendment executed on May 26, 2022, the Plan provided In-Service Benefits.
+Eligible members may elect to commence benefits under the Plan as provided in Section 5.04 while continuing to be employed by METRO.
+In-Service Eligible Members shall include Members who have: (1) attained sixty (60) years of age and completed five (5) years of Credited Service, and (2) who are not accruing a pension benefit under the Metropolitan Transit Authority Non-Union Pension Plan.
+All accruals under the Plan shall cease upon commencement of In-Service Benefits.
+The impact of this benefit amendment, reflected in the December 31, 2022 measurement, results in an increase of the total pension liability of approximately \$7.3 million.
 All Plan participants are 100 percent vested and become eligible to receive benefits at the earlier of 28 years of credit service or at age 60 with 5 years of credited service.
 The requirements for early retirement with reduced benefits are that an employee reaches age 55 with 25 years of credited service.
 In addition, the Plan provides for disability retirement benefits with the requirement of having 5 years of credit service.
 Additional requirements include 5 years of vesting service for vested deferred retirement benefits and for pre-retirement spousal benefits.

-Changes in plan participants between January 1, 2021 and January 1, 2020 were:
+Changes in plan participants between January 1, 2022 and January 1, 2021 were:

-Participants 2021 2020 Change
+Participants 2022 2021 Change

-Active 1,365 1,469 (104)
+Active 1,241 1,365 (124)

-Terminated and vested 565 582 (17)
+Terminated and vested 560 565 (5)

-Retired 1,445 1,354 91
+Retired 1,506 1,445 61

-Disabled 178 185 (7)
+Disabled 175 178 (3)

-Beneficiaries 370 350 20
+Beneficiaries 382 370 12

-Total for all participants 3,923 3,940 (17)
+Total for all participants 3,864 3,923 (59)